Heaviin/blender_niftools_addon_extended/README.rst

 NetImmerse/Gamebryo files including ``.nif``, ``.kf``, and ``.egm``, with Blender 5.x compatibility fixes, quality-of-life improvements, and expanded format support such as multi-material MOPP.

-This is an unofficial fork.
+This is an unofficial fork based on DuncanWasHere's fork.
 Original project credit belongs to the NifTools Team.

 Requirements
 ------------